Sam-Wang-2019/Final_Project/README.md

 ### Population and Distribution

-According to data from _Humanitarian Data Exchange_ (HDX), the total population of Azerbaijan in **2019** (pop19) is 10,115,498 (10.12 million).
+According to data from _Humanitarian Data Exchange_ (HDX), the total population of Azerbaijan in **2019** (pop19) is 10,115,498 (about 10.12 million).
 And population distribution on adm2 level is presented in the following plot:

 ![](Aze_Pop19_Adm201.png)